martinberlin/Remora/README.md

 5. Optional: [3D model to print the case](https://hackaday.io/project/166146-remora) In the project hackaday page you can file STL files for a simple case that fits a mini ESP32

 That and soldiering 3 cables plus additing an optional 220v to 5VDC converter will do it.
 Usually the data cable is on the middle, so soldiering 5V positive, ground and data to a PIN in the ESP32 is the only electronic schema that you will need to make it work.
-Note: Links are not affiliate links and are given just as a reference, check in others stores if you get a better price, I calculate in total should be not more than 19 € to put a one meter Stripe + Controller together.
+Note: Check in others stores if you get a better price, in total should be not more than 19 € to put a one meter Stripe + Controller together.

 ## Electronic schematics